Emmerich385/Homework-aFRR-script-/README.md

 ## Foreword

 This script was made with the help of ChatGPT.
 I apologize in advance if this falls short from your expectations.
 I understand the principles of coding yet I lack sufficient knowledge to know all the neccessary commands by heart.
+Still, I hope you are pleased with my work!

 ## Details of the script